 These considerations are made to determine whether the defendant might:

-• Not appear in court
+- Not appear in court

-• Harm the victim, witnesses, or other members of the community
+- Harm the victim, witnesses, or other members of the community

-• Obstruct justice
+- Obstruct justice

-If the judge determines that the defendant will appear in court as required, they will grant release on the defendant's own recognizance.
+If the judge determines that the defendant will appear in court as required, they will grant release on the defendant’s own recognizance.
+Understanding what it means to be released on your own recognizance can help you make smart decisions after an arrest.

 What Consequences Are Associated with OR Release?

 If a defendant is released on their own recognizance, they might have certain conditions placed on them.
-For instance, they might have travel restrictions, be ordered not to contact the victim, or be ordered to attend a drug or alcohol course.
+For instance, they might have travel restrictions, be ordered not to contact the victim, or be ordered to attend a drug or alcohol class.

 The defendant will also be required to appear for future court hearings.
 Failing to show can result in serious consequences.
 For example, if the offense the defendant was initially charged with was a felony, they will be charged with an additional fourth-degree felony, penalized by up to 18 months of imprisonment and/or a fine of up to $5,000.

 If the underlying crime were a misdemeanor, they would be charged with a first-degree misdemeanor, carrying a jail term of not more than 180 days and/or a fine of not more than $1,000.
+As you can see, understanding what it means to be “released on own recognizance” is important, as failing to attend future proceedings can lead to serious penalties.

 What Happens If OR Release Isn’t Granted?